Reading30 min read·Module 1

 Identity Source Options

-IAM Identity Center supports three identity source types:
+IAM Identity Center supports three identity source types.

 Identity Source Comparison